10 engaging examples of white papers that aren’t PDFs

 A person sitting at a desk.
 They are smiling and looking at their smartphone.

-But what if I told you that things can be different?
+But what if I told you things could be different?

 The new generation of white papers is interactive, colourful, accessible, responsive, and a lot more fun to read.

-Here are 10 engaging examples of white papers that reached a wide audience because of their style, design, and sense of purpose.
+Below are 10 engaging examples of white papers that reached a wide audience through strong design, compelling storytelling, and thoughtful distribution.

 A quick introduction to white papers